What Expenses Can a Tradesperson Claim on Tax?

 Tools and Equipment

-As a tradesperson, tools are one of your biggest and most straightforward expense categories.
+Tools are one of your biggest and most straightforward expense categories as a tradesperson.

 - Hand tools — drills, saws, spanners, screwdrivers, measuring equipment